davecoffin/party/README.md

 Then follow the plugin's instructions to incorporate into your project.
 If you visit the plugin's npm package page or the github page, the instructions are in the ReadMe (https://github.com/nstudio/nativescript-audio).

-We can literally copy the demo into our `items.component.ts` file.
-The demo includes some useful logging for debugging and everything we need to play our audio file.
-I've placed the audio file in the app folder, so we reference the file in the `init` method.
+We can literally copy the exanoke cide into our `items.component.ts` file.
+The example includes some useful logging for debugging and everything we need to play our audio file.
+I've placed the audio file in the app folder, so we reference the file in the `initFromFile` method.
 Here's the whole file with the audio code all set up:

 ```